pvenetis/printshop-RFM-customer-segmentation/README.md

 # Print Shop Customer Segmentation using RFM Analysis

-> Customer analytics project using Excel, Power Query, and RFM segmentation to identify best customers, at-risk groups, and actionable retention opportunities.
+> Customer analytics project using Excel, and RFM segmentation to identify best customers, at-risk groups, and actionable retention opportunities.
 A Power BI dashboard will be added to visualize customer behavior and segment insights.

 ### Table of Contents
 - [Project Overview](#project-overview)